 A busy service area at a busy roundabout, consisting of a large and modern building and car parks sprawled across much of the local area.
 It claims to offer special facilities for truckers.

-Catering: Burger King, Ed's Easy Diner, Harry Ramsden's, KFC, Pret a Manger, Starbucks, Subway, Tossed, Costa Express, Krispy Kreme, West Cornwall Pasty Co., Starbucks Drive Thru
+Catering: Burger King, Ed's Easy Diner, Harry Ramsden's, KFC, Pret a Manger, Starbucks, Subway, Tossed, Costa Express, Krispy Kreme, Yorkshire Tea, Starbucks Drive Thru